Gentle hip endoprosthesis in young patients

 Hip in a day in the media

-Benefits of this hip joint replacement surgery method
+Benefits of this hip joint endoprosthesis surgery method

 - Protection of the existing muscles around the hip